-How the Self-Cleaning Litter-Robot Works
+How the Automatic Self-Cleaning Litter-Robot Works

-You can use kitchen garbage bags, large grocery bags, or Litter-Robot custom-fit, biodegradable Waste Drawer Liners for easy waste disposal.
-Simply gather the old bag, replace it with a new one, and press the edges into the tabs on the waste drawer.
+You can use kitchen garbage bags, large grocery bags, or Litter-Robot custom-fit, biodegradable Waste Drawer Liners to line the waste drawer.
+Simply slide out the drawer, gather and tie off the bag, and discard it.
+Install a new waste drawer liner by rolling down the edge, and pressing into the tabs of the waste drawer.
 Cleaning your cat's litter box is as easy as emptying the garbage!

 We recommend checking the litter level each time you empty the waste drawer.
 Through the entryway, add a few cups of any clumping litter and spread it flat, so it meets the raised fill line inside the globe.
 You don't need to change out the entire bed of litter.
 The Litter-Robot's efficient sifting system preserves a maximal amount of clean litter each time it cycles, so you'll find it lasts much longer.
 Customers often report savings up to 50% on their annual litter costs.